 - and finally, and perhaps the most insulting of all, by representatives of Her Majesty’s Government in the guise of the British Embassy Bangkok.

 Because they provide a unique insight into the life, trials and tribulations of Mr Davies and are not uncommon for English teachers in Bangkok, photo-journ’s newsblog has reproduced some of the emails exchanged between Mr Davies and one of his former students (name redacted), as well as between the student and others in attempts to help Mr Davies with his Crest Syndrome.

-The Gareth Davies eMails provide an interesting insight into the the life of an English teacher in Bangkok, Mr Davies commitment to his students, and also go part of the way in answering the question of why he didn’t fly home before getting so seriously ill.
+The Gareth Davies eMails provide a rare insight into the the life of an English teacher in Bangkok, Mr Davies commitment to his students, and also go part of the way in answering the question of why he didn’t fly home before getting so seriously ill.

 It’s clear to see from the tone and tenor of these emails that low salaries, unclear terms of employment, and financial constraints plagued heavily on the mind of the Leicestershire English teacher for some time.

-Other nations with significant numbers of citizens employed in Thailand should also demand the Thai authorities take the firmest possible action against those who betrayed the trust Mr Davies placed in them and failing any guarantees that it will not happen again, immediately cease recruiting English teachers for the country’s schools and universities or any other industry.
+Other nations with significant numbers of citizens employed or living in Thailand should also demand that the Thai authorities take the firmest possible action against those who betrayed the trust Mr Davies placed in them.

 Opinions and views expressed on this site are those of the author’s only.
 Read more at About me

 Latest posts by John Le Fevre (see all)